jasacrum/Engineering_4_Notebook/README.md

 ## Python Program 02 – Quadratic Solver
 | Assignment |
 | ----- |
 | Lesson Learned: We learned how to make our Pi solve more complex equations as we had it solve the quadratic equation with changing variables.
+Just ask your teacher about arrays.
 Code: [Quadratic Solver](https://github.com/jasacrum/Engineering_4_Notebook/blob/master/Python/quadraticsolver.py) |

 &nbsp;